 Since September 2015 I have been a Restricted Stock specialist at Schwab.
 I work with securities and employees at companies to clear shares of stock for sale.
 When I interviewed I had never worked on an actual trade desk before but with my past customer service skills and work in the retirement call center I was hired.
 I love my career and the people that I work with.
 I couldn’t have imagined that I would have make the transition to where I am now 15 years ago when I was working retail with no college degree.

-Students, regardless of major, can explore career pathways and current opportunities through the UNC Office of Career Services.
+Students, regardless of major, can explore career pathways and current opportunities through the UNC Office of Center for Career Readiness.

-Career Services hosts 1-1 appointments, group sessions, and career events like the upcoming Spring Job and Internship Fair.
+Center for Career Readiness hosts 1-1 appointments, group sessions, and career events like the upcoming Spring Job and Internship Fair.

-Career Services also works closely with the UNC Alumni Association to provide career development support long after graduation.
+Center for Career Readiness also works closely with the UNC Alumni Association to provide career development support long after graduation.